blambeau/noe/README.md

     # Launch template instantiation
     noe go

 That's it!
-But also have a look at 'noe help create' and 'not help go' for additional options.
+But also have a look at 'noe help prepare' and 'not help go' for additional options.

 ## Philosophy